 Buying a radon test

-If your workplace has radon levels below the national Reference Level (400 Bq/m3), no further action is required.
-If your workplace has radon levels above 400 Bq/m3:
+If your workplace has radon levels below the national Reference Level (300 Bq/m3), no further action is required.

 Reducing High Levels

-If the results from your radon test show that the radon levels in your workplace are above 400 Bq/m3 there are a number of simple ways that you can reduce these levels.
+If the results from your radon test show that the radon levels in your workplace are above 300 Bq/m3 there are a number of simple ways that you can reduce these levels.
 The best method to reduce radon depends on the levels found in your workplace and the building type.
-A remediation contractor, will advise you about the best solution for your building.
-Following remediation, it is important to re-test each of the rooms that tested above 400 Bq/m3 to ensure that this work has been successful in reducing radon in each of these rooms to below this Reference Level.
+An EPA registered remediation company will advise you about the best solution for your building.
+Following remediation, it is important to re-test each of the rooms that tested above 300 Bq/m3 to ensure that this work has been successful in reducing radon in each of these rooms to below this Reference Level.

-However, there is no absolute certainty that radon will be reduced to below 400 Bq/m3 even following a number of remediation attempts.
-While this rarely happens, it is important to note that any significant reduction in radon levels will reduce the risk of lung cancer even if the levels are not reduced below 400 Bq/m3.
-For more information about what you can do when high radon levels are measured in your workplace read our guidance note.
+However, there is no absolute certainty that radon will be reduced to below 300 Bq/m3 even following a number of remediation attempts.
+While this rarely happens, it is important to note that any significant reduction in radon levels will reduce the risk of lung cancer even if the levels are not reduced below 300 Bq/m3.
+Please contact the EPA for further guidance where it is not possible to reduce radon levels in the workplace to below 300 Bq/m3

 Our video will provide some guidance on how to fix a home or other building with high radon levels.